Travel guide

 eSIM in Doha: Internet as soon as you land at Hamad Airport

-Doha concentrates almost everything a traveler visits in Qatar: the Souq Waqif market, the Corniche, the Museum of Islamic Art, and the skyscrapers of West Bay.
+Doha concentrates almost everything a traveler visits in Qatar: Souq Waqif, the Corniche, the Museum of Islamic Art, and the skyscrapers of West Bay.
 As it is a small city-state, moving around it means moving around the entire country, and that's where an eSIM makes sense.
-The alternative is roaming from your home operator, which outside the European Union usually costs between €10 and €20 per day and skyrockets if you use maps or messaging.
-With a data eSIM, you pay a fixed rate and know from the start how much you're going to spend.
-If you are unsure between one option and another, we break it down in our comparison of eSIM versus roaming.
+The alternative is your Spanish operator's roaming, which outside the European Union usually activates very high data rates and can skyrocket if you use maps or messaging; it's advisable to check the current price with your operator before leaving.
+With a data eSIM, you pay a fixed rate and know from the beginning how much you're going to spend.
+If you're unsure between one option and another, we break it down in our comparison of eSIM vs. roaming.

 eSIM in Doha: internet as soon as you land at Hamad Airport